+Additional Sources of Financial Support.
 In addition to the programs stated above, eligible students may participate in several other financial aid programs or receive support from other governmental and private sources.
-For example, some of our students who are veterans use their benefits under the GI Bill to cover their tuition.
-Certain of our students are also eligible to receive funds from other education assistance programs administered by the VA.
+For example, some of our students who are veterans use their benefits under the GI Bills to cover their tuition.
+Certain of our students are also eligible to receive funds from other education assistance programs administered by the Department of Veterans Affairs.
 Pursuant to federal law providing benefits for veterans and reservists, we are approved for education of veterans and members of the selective reserve and their dependents by the state approving agencies in Virginia and West Virginia.
 We offer institutional financial aid to eligible students.
 In certain circumstances, our students may access alternative loan programs.
 Alternative loans are intended to cover the difference between what the student receives from all financial aid sources and the full cost of the student's education.
 Students can apply to a number of different lenders for this funding at current market interest rates.
 Finally, some of our students finance their own education or receive full or partial tuition reimbursement from their employers.

-The Post-9/11 Veterans Educational Assistance Act of 2008, sometimes referred to as the "New GI Bill", expands education benefits for veterans who have served on active duty since September 11, 2001, including reservists and members of the National Guard.
-Under the New GI Bill, eligible veterans may receive benefits for tuition purposes up to the cost of in-state tuition at the most expensive public institution of higher education in the state where the veteran is enrolled.
-In addition, veterans who are not enrolled in wholly distance education programs may receive monthly housing stipends.
+The Post-9/11 GI Bill expanded education benefits for veterans who have served on active duty since September 11, 2001, including reservists and members of the National Guard.
+Under the Post-9/11 GI Bill, eligible veterans may receive benefits for tuition purposes up to the cost of in-state tuition at the most expensive public institution of higher education in the state where the veteran is enrolled.
+In addition, veterans who are enrolled in classroom-based programs or "blended programs" (programs that combine classroom learning and distance learning) may receive monthly housing stipends, while veterans enrolled in wholly distance-based programs are not entitled to a monthly housing stipend.
 Veterans may also receive up to \$1,000 per academic year for books and other education costs.
-The provisions regarding benefits for post-9/11 veterans were effective August 1, 2009.
-Effective August 1, 2008, the legislation also increases the amount of education benefits available to eligible veterans under pre-existing law, namely the Montgomery GI Bill.
-The legislation also authorizes expansion of service members' ability to transfer veterans education benefits to family members.
+The provisions regarding benefits for post-9/11 veterans took effect August 1, 2009.
+The Post-9/11 GI Bill also increased the amount of education benefits available to eligible veterans under pre-existing law, namely the Montgomery GI Bill.
+The legislation also authorized expansion of service members' ability to transfer veterans' education benefits to family members.